 Overview

-The Engagement API uses WebSockets to open a two-way interactive communication session between the user's browser and a server.
-With a WebSocket, you can send messages to a server and receive event-driven responses without having to poll the server for a reply.
+The Engagement API utilizes WebSockets to create a bidirectional communication channel between the user's browser and the server.
+WebSockets enable sending messages to the server and receiving event-driven responses without the need for polling the server for a reply.

 Steps

-Once the WebSocket connection is established, join the chat channel chat:{CHAT_ID} by using the join function of the Elixir/Channels library (see an example Phoenix Channels JavaScript client) in order to receive messages from Pypestream and to send and receive the heartbeat protocol messages to keep the connection established.
-Join the chat channel before you start the engagement, otherwise, you will not receive the initial messages from the microapp you are interacting with.
+3. Join the chat channel: Use the join function of the Elixir/Channels library (e.g., Phoenix Channels JavaScript client) to join the chat channel chat:{CHAT_ID}.
+This step is necessary to receive messages from Pypestream and to send and receive heartbeat protocol messages, which maintain the connection.
+Join the chat channel before starting the engagement to ensure receipt of initial messages from the microapp.

 URLs